robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 So here we see that the last sub-claim in an argumentation branch is associated with several pieces of evidence.
 The Vent inspect report, search coverage report and the entrance log.
 Collectively these facts support the argument made earlier.

 Similarly, for the other branch we can see that evidence strengthens the argument about cat food supply.
-Note that without the argument, the evidence of rodent extermination report may see very irrelevant.
+Note that without the argument, the evidence of rodent extermination report may be seen as very irrelevant.

 ---